 - While veggies are cooking, add tomatoes to a bowl and break apart with your (very clean) hands.

-- Add crushed tomatoes, wine, 1 teaspoon Italian seasoning, sugar, red pepper flakes, salt and pepper to the pot.
+- Add crushed tomatoes, wine, 1 tsp Italian seasoning, sugar, red pepper flakes, salt and pepper to the pot.
 Stir to combine.
 Bring to a boil, cover and reduce heat to low.

 - Simmer sauce for 6-12 hours, stirring frequently.
 Before serving taste sauce and adjust seasonings if needed.